doany1/Hashly/README.md

 ### How Hashly Works

 1. **Database Generation:**
-   Instead of gathering hashes from public internet sources, Hashly currently builds its database using the [rockyou.txt](https://wiki.skullsecurity.org/index.php?title=Passwords) wordlist.
+   Hashly currently builds its database using the [rockyou.txt](https://wiki.skullsecurity.org/index.php?title=Passwords) wordlist.
 For each password in this list, Hashly generates hashes using several algorithms:
    - **SHA-1**
    - **SHA-256**
    - **SHA-512**